 But, there’s a catch.
-For one Ad account, you can generate only one pixel code.
+For one Ad account, you can generate a single pixel code only.

 So, how do you crack this?
 How can you get the right numbers?